PHACDataHub/data-mesh-ref-impl/faers/doc/faers.md

     - `rest-proxy` ([`Confluent Rest Proxy`](https://github.com/confluentinc/kafka-rest))
     - `kafkacat` ([`Kafkacat CLI`](https://docs.confluent.io/platform/current/app-development/kafkacat-usage.html))
     - `kafka-ui` ([`Kafka UI`](https://github.com/provectus/kafka-ui))
-+ an instance of [`Neo4j`](https://neo4j.com/product/neo4j-graph-database/), which is a graph database management system developed by Neo4j, Inc. Described by its developers as an ACID-compliant transactional database with native graph storage and processing.
++ an instance of `neo4j` ([`Neo4j Graph Database`](https://neo4j.com/product/neo4j-graph-database/)), which is a graph database management system developed by Neo4j, Inc. Described by its developers as an ACID-compliant transactional database with native graph storage and processing.
-+ an instance of [`Neodash`](https://neo4j.com/labs/neodash/), which supports presenting your data as tables, graphs, bar charts, line charts, maps and more.
++ an instance of `neodash` ([`Dashboard Builder for Neo4j`](https://neo4j.com/labs/neodash/)), which supports presenting your data as tables, graphs, bar charts, line charts, maps and more.
 It contains a Cypher editor to directly write the Cypher queries that populate the reports.
 You can save dashboards to your database, and share them with others.

 ### A. Common tasks